New Jersey DWI Attorney John Menzel

 In addition to jail time, courts may impose 12 to 48 hours at an Intoxicated Driver Resource Center (IDRC).
 Regardless of whether IDRC attendance is part of the sentence, the Motor Vehicle Commission requires offenders to complete IDRC sessions during the year preceding eligibility for driving privilege reinstatement.
 It’s crucial to be aware of this requirement, even with the lengthy revocation period, by marking it on a long-term calendar.

 Many people are curious about alternatives to jail, but several options that were once available are no longer permitted.
-The Sheriff’s Labor Assistance Program, weekend jail terms, work release, and outpatient treatment credits are no longer options.
+The Sheriff’s Labor Assistance Program (SLAP), weekend jail terms, work release, and outpatient treatment credits are no longer options.

 However, individuals may receive retroactive credit for inpatient alcohol rehabilitation completed before sentencing, although this is only allowable at the judge’s discretion.
 In my experience, this credit is rarely denied, except in cases where it’s clear the individual is attempting to manipulate the system.

-If you believe you have an alcohol problem and require inpatient treatment, it’s advisable to seek help before or after conviction.
+If you believe you have an alcohol problem and require inpatient treatment, it’s advisable to seek help before conviction.
 However, it’s essential to do so out of genuine need, not with the intention of seeking leniency from the court.
+Remember: In-patient credit against jail is not about leniency but about where you are confined.

 • Indefinite driving privilege revocation, subject to Ignition Interlock Device (IID) installation.